giellalt/lang-xwo/docs/index-header.md

 This page documents the work on the **Written Oirat language model**.

+Nothing has been done to the analyser yet, it just contains dummy files.

+The folder contains a setup for translating between different alphabets of Todo Oirat.

 # Project documentation

 * Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.